Rithwik-7274/Library-Management-System/README.md

 # Library Management System

-A Management System to keep track of registered members and books
+A Management System for a library to keep track of registered members and books

 ## Installation